 Emmerich Mager (Sound Designer) is a newly minted sound designer and audio engineer based in Chicago.
 Their recent credits include Black Bone (assisting the ever-brilliant Satya Chávez) and On My Terms, both at Definition Theatre.

-Joseph Nelson (Lighting Designer) is overjoyed to be working with The Village Theater on their debut show.
+Joseph Nelson (Lighting Designer) is overjoyed to be working with The Village Theater on Calypso.
 He is a student at The Theatre School at DePaul University.
 A recent favorite credit would be Ride the Cyclone at DePaul University.